FredKSchott/snowpack/www/_template/guides/svelte.md

 ## Expanding your Svelte component

 A previous step demonstrated the built in Hot Module Replacement (HMR) from `@snowpack/plugin-svelte`, but what about Fast Refresh?
 Snowpack is one of the only Svelte dev environments to support Fast Refresh by default.
 As you make changes to `.svelte` files, Snowpack will automatically update the browser for you without losing your place or resetting component state.
 That's Fast Refresh in action.
-To see this for yourself, go ahead and add a simple timer to your App.svelte component:
+To see this for yourself, go ahead and add a simple timer to your App.svelte component.

 Svelte components include component specific scripts in a `<script>` tag.
 Add the counter here in `App.svelte` between the `<scripe>` tags: